-Talk to us about how we can help you 🙂
+Contact us so we can talk about how we can help you receive maximum compensation 🙂

 Why Eating out can pose such a Risk for Nut Allergy Sufferers:

-It seems to us, after acting for many nut allergy sufferers over the years, that eating out in Asian restaurants or Asian takeaways represents a particular risk and danger.
+It seems to us, after acting for many nut allergy sufferers over the years, that buying meals from Asian restaurants or takeaways represents a particular risk and danger.